codi668/PRAN_4/README.md

 # ESP32 Wi-Fi and MQTT LED Control with Optional DHT11 Sensor

-This project demonstrates how to connect an ESP32 microcontroller to a Wi-Fi network and an MQTT broker, and control an LED via MQTT messages.
-The code is designed to work with a DHT11 sensor (though currently commented out), which could be used for reading temperature and humidity data.
+This project demonstrates how to connect an ESP32 microcontroller to a Wi-Fi network and an MQTT broker, and control an onboard LED via MQTT messages.
+The code also supports an optional DHT11 sensor to measure temperature and humidity data (currently commented out).

 ### Features:
 - Connects ESP32 to a Wi-Fi network.